Accessibility Statement

 What Human Food Can Cats Eat?

-Est. read time: 5 min.
+Est. read time: 6 min.

 With the holidays fast approaching, you may find your cat begging for table scraps on more than one occasion.
 But is anything you consume at your feasts actually safe for a feline family member?
 Human food for cats can be a tricky area to navigate.
-You’ve probably wondered, do cats and chocolate spell disaster?
-What about raw meat?

-Most of the major food groups have a few items that your cat can safely enjoyand they all contain food that you should actively avoid giving to your cat, or accidentally leaving out for your cat to ingest.
+Most of the major food groups have a few items that your cat can safely enjoy—but they all contain food that you should actively avoid giving to your cat, or accidentally leaving out for your cat to ingest.

 Cats are carnivores, so their diets must be largely made up of animal protein.
 A major misconception about human food for cats is that felines should be consuming raw meat.
 It’s true that some pet parents put their cats on a raw food diet, but this requires extremely cautious preparation work.
 Raw meat containing E. coli, salmonella, or listeria will sicken a cat, just as it will humans.
 So, only serve your kitty plain (seasoning such as garlic or onion powder could be toxic) and cooked meat—and talk to your veterinarian before putting your cat on a raw food diet.